awareframework/STOP/README.md

 Journal for recording medication sessions time to follow the medication adherece.
 Timestams recording is available either with intelligence voice recognition or with manual input.

 ### Notifications
-The application triggers notifications four times per day to remind user to play a game and record last medication sessions and once per day at 10:00 to ask user to report the severity level of PD for the previous day.
+The application triggers notifications four times per day to remind user to play a game and record last medication sessions and once per day between 10:00 and 11:00 to ask user to report the severity level of PD for the previous day.

 ### Feedback
 The feedback for the application can be sent straight from the application.
 Both manual input and voice recognition are supported.